kokoraka/AutoBus/readme.rst

 4. Access your domain (ex: localhost or another domain you've point up)
 5. Well done!

+P.S.
+1. There was issued with session_config method.
+If you facing this issue, please look on application/config.php under sess_save_path path and set it with: BASEPATH . 'application/cache'

 ###################
 See you on: Gurisa.Com
 Or blog: Ngaret.Com